desiro/vRNAsite/manual.md

     use weight matrix to consider the relative positioning (default: False)

 --weightDistance,-dst
     distance threshold modifier for links to be in the same area from the center of their respective RNAs (default: 0.1)

 --weightDescent,-dsc
     defines how the weight should descent (default: 0.0)

+--saveOrientation,-svo
+    also save orientated matrices, this will use up more space (default: False)
 ```

 ### Watershed Segmentation